 There is a range of different medical conditions that a lack of sleep in an infant could have as one of their symptoms.
 Don’t worry yourself sick guessing what your child’s medical issue could be.
 If you’re growing increasingly concerned, pick up the phone and seek medical assistance as soon as possible.
 Unfortunately, NHS waiting times can be particularly lengthy these days in the UK, and you will naturally want your kid to be seen as quickly as possible.
-Take a look at this London paediatrician service based in four conveniently located clinics across the capital, and consider using their services should you have cause for concern.

 When your kid’s first teeth start coming through, it can cause them incredible pain and discomfort.
 Teething issues could be why your child is having trouble settling down and not sleeping as much as they should be.

 You should visit a pediatric dental office to consult an expert dentist and have them assess your babies’ teeth to help you confirm their sleeping issues are indeed related to teething problems.

 There could be a whole string of reasons behind why your child feels uncomfortable as they try to sleep.
 It could be down to the amount of activity they’ve done during the daytime leading to over or under stimulation, overeating, eating heavy foods, feelings of hunger, drinking too much milk, or a desire for more milk.